 Proserpinaca palustris which people also identify as mermaid weed.
 This herbaceous aquatic plant is not too tricky to growth although you may have to allocate a lengthy period for its transition.

 The proserpinaca palustris can transform from its saw-toothed, green emersed form into the finely toothed, orange-red submersed form.
 It can produce a dramatic visual statement in the tank where we plant it.

 Its leaves start out with vibrant green colors and rough serrated edges.
 Once you grow the plant under high-intensity lighting, the leaves may resemble tiny and delicate combs.

 The shade of the leaves will also deliberately change from green to a variety of pink and gold.
 Adding this plant into your fish tank can give it a pop of color.

 The red- and orange-colored varieties make an excellent choice for small aquascape because of their small size and moderate growth rate.
 The plant also makes an attractive red accent.

 They need sufficient lighting, nutrients and carbon dioxide to thrive.
 Lack of nutrients and light can cause the proserpinaca palustris to shed its leaves.

-This plant grows at a slow to moderate pace so you do not have to worry about trimming it often.
+This plant grows at a slow to moderate pace, so you do not have to worry about trimming it often.

 Adding red aquarium plants into your fish tank can create a stunning visual effect.
 They can produce a focal point and break the monotony of the green hues of other plants.
-We hope we provided you the basic information you need to determine which plant will work best for you.
+We hope we provided you the necessary information you need to determine which plant will work best for you.